Pamela S. Karlan: Career

-After her clerkships, Karlan worked as an assistant counsel at the NAACP Legal Defense and Educational Fund from 1986 to 1988.

-From 1988 to 1998, Karlan taught law at the University of Virginia School of Law, where she won the All-University Outstanding Teaching Award in 1995–96 and the State Council of Higher Education for Virginia's Outstanding Faculty Award in 1997.
+After her clerkships, Karlan worked as an assistant counsel at the NAACP Legal Defense and Educational Fund from 1986-88.
+From 1988-98, she taught law at the University of Virginia School of Law, where she won the All-University Outstanding Teaching Award in 1995–96 and the State Council of Higher Education for Virginia's Outstanding Faculty Award in 1997.
 In 1998, Karlan joined the faculty of Stanford Law School.
 She is the school's Kenneth and Harle Montgomery Professor of Public Interest Law.
 In 2004, Karlan cofounded the Stanford Supreme Court Litigation Clinic, through which students litigate live cases before the U.S. Supreme Court.
 In 2002, Karlan won the school's prestigious John Bingham Hurlbut Award for Excellence in Teaching.

-On December 4, 2019, Karlan—alongside law professors Noah Feldman, Michael Gerhardt, and Jonathan Turley—testified before the House Judiciary Committee regarding the constitutional grounds for presidential impeachment in the Impeachment inquiry of President Donald Trump.
-She made a controversial statement delivered during the December 2019, impeachment hearing of President Trump, "Contrary to what President Trump has said, Article 2 [of the Constitution] does not give him the power to do anything he wants", noting that "The Constitution says there can be no titles of nobility, so while the president can name his son Barron, he can't make him a baron."
-Karlan apologized afterward.
+On December 4, 2019, Karlan — alongside law professors Noah Feldman, Michael Gerhardt, and Jonathan Turley — testified before the House Judiciary Committee regarding the constitutional grounds for presidential impeachment in the Impeachment inquiry of President Donald Trump.
+She made a controversial statement delivered during the December 2019 impeachment hearing of President Trump, "Contrary to what President Trump has said, Article 2 [of the Constitution] does not give him the power to do anything he wants ...
+The Constitution says there can be no titles of nobility, so while the president can name his son Baron [sic], he can't make him a baron", having mistaken the spelling of Trump's youngest child's name (Barron).
+Karlan was condemned by Melania Trump and others for attacking a 13-year-old boy and apologized afterward.

 Karlan is a member of the American Academy of Arts and Sciences, the American Academy of Appellate Lawyers, and the American Law Institute.
 On May 6, 2020, Facebook appointed her to its content oversight board, from which she resigned in February 2021 to join the Biden administration as Principal Deputy Assistant Attorney General at the Civil Rights Division of the Department of Justice.